*** 20th Anniversary: 2003 to 2023 ***

 To take the test to become a certified broadcast meteorologist (CBM), you must already have a degree in weather science from a college.
 You also have to be able to pass a test that covers both written knowledge and skills in verbal explanations.

 The CBM program was launched in January 2005.
 However, since 1957, broadcast meteorologists have been able to qualify for an "AMS Seal of Approval" by completing certain meteorology tests.
-This certification recognizes weather forecasters and reporters for
+This certification recognizes weather forecasters and reporters for high quality performance.

 If a broadcast meteorologist wishes to receive a Seal of Approval, he or she must submit examples of the completed work to the AMS, which will then evaluate his or her performance in some of you basic science skills as well as special topics related to weather such as analysis, diagnosis, forecasting and communicating weather information.